Many people ask about the difference between Anglican and Episcopal traditions.

 The Reformed Episcopal Church and the Continuing Anglicans

 The Protestant Episcopal Church continued to fracture in the 20th century as it embraced aberrant theological views such as female ordination, homosexual marriage, and departure from the historic prayerbook.
+The difference between Anglican and Episcopal churches also comes down to theological beliefs, with some Episcopalian congregations adopting more progressive views compared to traditional Anglicanism.

 As various groups broke from the Protestant Episcopal Church, various federations have attempted to navigate their Anglican identity.
 Many of the Continuing Churches that broke with the Protestant Episcopal Church in the 1970s rejected the need for membership in the global Anglican communion.
 While other Anglican groups sought to re-align their allegiance with the Anglican communion through orthodox Anglican Churches in other parts of the world.